-While a writer might not ever make millions or get groupies there are certain signs that their writing is getting out into the world and making an impact.
+While a writer might not ever make millions or have nightly threesomes on the French Riviera, but there are certain signs that their writing is getting out into the world and making an impact.

 One such milestone is hate mail.
 And I got some, baby.
 I GOT SOME!!!!
 After nine months of sweat and toil, someone I didn't know took the time to tell me I suck.